piyush-wandile/Vacant_Seat_Finding_System/README.md

 # Vacant_Seat_Finding_System
-This project aims to design a system which detects and displays the availability of vacant seats at public places
+This project aims to design a system that detects and displays the availability of vacant seats at public places.